Islandora/migrate_islandora_csv/README.md

 [ 'target_id' => 1, 'rel_type' => 'relators:ctb']
 ```

-The `target_id` portion takes an entity id, and rel_type takes the predicate for the marc relator we want to use to describe the relationship the entity has with the repository item.
+The `target_id` portion takes an entity id, and rel_type takes the predicate for the MARC relator we want to use to describe the relationship the entity has with the repository item.
 This example would reference taxonomy_term 1 and give it the relator for "Contributor".

 If we want to set those values in yml, we can access `target_id` and `rel_type` independently by accessing them with a `/`.
 ```yml